sctlee/gipfeli/README.md

 # Gipfeli (origin name: hazel 2.0)

-A simple web framework based on tcp and websocket.
+A simple game server framework based on tcp and websocket.